Highoshi/bit-brains-eip-/eips/eip-0004-cerebral-evolution-and-minting.md

 ## Genesis Cerebrals

-Each **Brain** is entitled to mint up to **two (2) Genesis Cerebrals**, subject to continuous Proof of Care requirements.
+Each **Brain** is entitled to mint up to **two (2) Genesis Cerebrals** through defined staking and participation mechanics.

-Genesis Cerebrals represent early alignment and inherit preferential reward pathways relative to later Expansion Cerebrals.
+Genesis Cerebrals represent early alignment and inherit preferential reward pathways relative to later Expansion participants, subject to Proof of Care requirements.

 ---